shapeshed/jekyll.shapeshed.com/_posts/2010-08-30-setting-up-nodejs-and-npm-on-mac-osx.md

 ## Installing modules

-Now we are set up we can install node modules using npm.
-[Express][6] is a good place to start - it is a node framework inspired by [Sinatra][7].
+Now we are set up we can install Node modules using npm.
+[Express][6] is a good place to start - it is a Node framework inspired by [Sinatra][7].

 ``` bash
 npm install express
 ```

-This provides a solid base to start developing with node.js including [jade][8] the haml inspired node tempting engine.
+This provides a solid base to start developing with Node.js including [jade][8] the haml inspired Node tempting engine.
 There is more [excellent documentation][9] available for express too.

 That's it - go create!